Frequently Asked Questions: Nacionalización

 18. Who may not apply for Nacionalización Calificada?

-As a matter of fact, those who have less than two years of residence in Chile, who do not have a residencia definitiva permit or who do not have the required ties to apply for this type of nacionalización may NOT apply for it.
+Those who have less than two years of residence in Chile, who do not have a residencia definitiva permit or do not have the required ties to apply for this type of nacionalización may NOT apply.

-19. If I am the child of a Chilean citizen born abroad, what must I do?
-The children of a Chilean father or mother born abroad must prove that one of their parents or grandparents has obtained Chilean nationality: 1.- by birth in Chilean territory 2.- by Carta de Nacionalización or 3.- by special grace.
-The birth registration of the children of Chilean citizens born abroad may be made before the respective Chilean consulate if they are out of the country or before the Servicio de Registro Civil e Identificación if they are in Chile.
+19. If I am the child of a Chilean citizen born abroad, what should I do?
+The children of a Chilean father or mother born abroad must prove that one of their parents or grandparents has obtained Chilean nationality: -by birth in Chilean territory -by Carta de Nacionalización or -by special grace.
+The birth registration of Chileans' children born abroad may be done before the respective Chilean consulate if they are out of the country or before the Servicio de Registro Civil e Identificación if they are in Chile.